RedYetiDev/Quizlet.JS/Events/question.md

 ---
 layout: default
-title: question
+title: Question
 nav_order: 6
 description: "Quizlet.JS Question Event"
-permalink: /question
+permalink: /Question
 parent: Events
 ---

-# Quizlet.JS question Event
+# Quizlet.JS `question` Event

 ## Overview
 This event is emitted when a question is sent to the client